-Low Blue Light Technology reduces the emission of the harmful low-blue lights on a display in order to prevent eye fatigue.
+Low Blue Light Technology reduces the emission of harmful low blue lights on a display in order to prevent eye fatigue.

-Looking at the screen for extended periods of time without taking breaks can cause eye fatigue and headaches as well as leave a negative impact on your eyesight in the long run.
+Looking at the screen for extended periods of time without taking breaks can cause eye fatigue and headaches and negatively impact your eyesight in the long run.

-Luckily, most modern monitors have ways of preventing this and the Low Blue Light (LBL) technology is a very important one.
+Luckily, most modern monitors have ways of preventing this, such as flicker-free backlights, anti-glare screen coatings and – Low Blue Light (LBL) technology.

 What Is Low Blue Light Technology?

-Another common symptom users experience is having trouble falling asleep prior to being exposed to this low blue light.
+Another common symptom users experience is having trouble falling asleep after being exposed to low blue light prior to going to bed.

-Some monitors will apply the low blue light filter to certain pictures presets such as Reader Mode, Text Viewing, Paper, and similar.
+Some monitors will apply the low blue light filter to certain picture presets, such as Reader Mode, Eye Saver, Text Viewing, Paper and similar.

-Depending on the monitor, enabling the LBL mode/preset may or may not also change the screen’s brightness.
-If it does not, keep in mind that using optimal brightness setting is also crucial for a comfortable viewing experience.
+Depending on the monitor, enabling the LBL mode/preset may or may not change the screen’s brightness.
+If it does not, keep in mind that using an optimal brightness setting is also vital for a comfortable viewing experience.

 In dim-lit rooms, you should decrease brightness, and increase it if you’re in a room with plenty of light.

-Lastly, in case you have an older monitor which lacks Low Blue Light Technology, you can manually decrease the output of blue color in the monitor’s color temperatre settings.
+Lastly, in case you have an older monitor that lacks Low Blue Light Technology, you can manually decrease the output of blue color in the monitor’s color temperature settings or use a software solution, such as f.lux or Windows’ Night Light.

 Other Things To Keep In Mind

-Besides having a low blue light mode, make sure the monitor you’re buying also has a flicker-free backlight.
+Besides having a low blue light mode, ensure that the monitor you’re buying also has a flicker-free backlight.

 Flicker-free monitors use direct current (DC) to dim their backlights.
-Displays that use PWM (Pulse-Width Modulation) to regulate brightness introduce screen flicker which can cause headaches to those sensitive to it.
+Displays that use PWM (Pulse-Width Modulation) to regulate brightness introduce screen flicker, which can cause headaches after prolonged use to those sensitive to it.

 Further, a monitor should have a proper anti-glare screen coating to eliminate reflections.
 Learn more about different screen surfaces and coatings.